Southern California Latter-day Saint Choir

-Celebrating Over 66 Years of Service through Song
+Celebrating 70 Years of Service through Song

 The Choir has performed with the Boston Pops, the Los Angeles Philharmonic, the Glendale Symphony, the Glendale Youth Orchestra, the California Philharmonic, the Pacific Symphony, the Cypress Pops, the Antelope Valley Symphony, and the Utah Symphony Orchestra, as well as the Mormon Tabernacle Choir.
 The Choir recorded a collection of American folk and patriotic music entitled We Sing America, and a Christmas collection entitled Songs of Christmas.
 The Choir is a founding member of the Los Angeles Music Center where it regularly presented a traditional holiday season performance of Handel's Messiah.